linkedin

 From Insight to Action: How to Use Your UX Audit Checklist

-Your checklist will guide you through the audit process from pre-planning through implementation.
-By building each of the steps listed into your checklist, you can assure that each element of your audit is intentionally considered and successfully improved upon.
+Your UX checklist will guide you through the audit process from pre-planning through implementation.
+By building each of the steps listed into your UX design checklist, you can assure that each element of your audit is intentionally considered and successfully improved upon.

 Once you have reached the end of your implementation.
 Consistent monitoring of your changes and related metrics will inform next steps for assisting users to reach your desired outcomes.
 The process of a UX audit, however, is never really over if your goal is continual improvement.
 Here are some tips for analyzing metrics of changes made based on your UX audit.